abdulrafay1402/ExpenseTracker/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is for academic and institutional use.
+Please credit the developers if reused or modified for deployment.